Elehuris Montero Preview, Player Props: Rockies vs. Dodgers

 Elehuris Montero At The Plate

-- Montero has 14 doubles, two triples, eight home runs and 13 walks while batting .247.
+- Montero is batting .243 with 14 doubles, two triples, eight home runs and 13 walks.

-- Montero has picked up a hit in 56.4% of his 78 games this year, with multiple hits in 20.5% of those games.
+- Montero has reached base via a hit in 44 games this season (of 79 played), and had multiple hits in 16 of those games.

-- Montero has picked up an RBI in 33.3% of his games this year, with more than one RBI in 9.0% of his games.
-He has also produced three or more runs in two contests.
+- In 26 games this year (32.9%), Montero has picked up an RBI, and in seven of those games (8.9%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

-- In 28 of 78 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.